| Crates.io | indices_union_find |

 size: Vec

-The companion structure, Partition
+The companion type, Partition

 /// An ordered set of boundary nodes defining alternating interval membership.